p-groarke/wsay/readme.md

  -i, --input_text <value>          Play text from '.txt' file.
 Supports speech xml.
  -o, --output_file <optional>      Outputs to wav file.
 Uses 'out.wav' if no filename is provided.
  -I, --interactive                 Enter interactive mode.
 Type sentences, they will be spoken when you press enter.
-                                   Use 'ctrl+c' to exit, or type '!exit' (without quotes).
+                                   Use 'ctrl+c' or type '!exit' to quit.
  -d, --list_devices                List detected playback devices.
  -p, --playback_device <multiple>  Specify a playback device.
 Use the number provided by --list_devices.
                                    You can provide more than 1 playback device, seperate the numbers with spaces.